erionamemko/django-vue3-vite/README.md

 Once your env is active install django pip install django

-#You can then migrate your database and start the development server:
+#You can create your models and then migrate your database and start the development server:
+python manage.py makemigrations
 python manage.py migrate
 python manage.py runserver